GISRS-academy/RESERVE-SELECTION-WITH-MARXAN/README.md

 To explore the use of Marxan to evaluate Bolivia’s current protected area network, and select a new protected area network to fulfill a specific species area target.

+Further detial about the theory, methodology , results and conculsions please check the presentation.